sungheeyun/sungheeyun.github.io/_posts/2025-07-26-PDT - linear-algebra.markdown

 at a point is
 the linear map that best approximates the function near that point.

+## The Modern AI Connection

 In the modern era of [artificial intelligence (AI)](https://en.wikipedia.org/wiki/Artificial_intelligence) and [machine learning (ML)](https://en.wikipedia.org/wiki/Machine_learning), linear algebra has become even more indispensable, serving as the mathematical foundation for optimization algorithms and data processing techniques.

+**Think of it this way**
+&ndash; Every time you interact with AI - whether it's asking ChatGPT a question, getting photo recommendations, or using voice recognition - massive matrix computations are happening behind the scenes.
+A single forward pass through a modern neural network like GPT-4 involves billions of matrix multiplications.

 In [convex optimization](/math/cvxopt),
 linear algebra provides the tools for understanding gradients, Hessian matrices, and the geometric properties of feasible regions, enabling efficient solutions to problems like [linear programming](/math/cvxopt#linear-programming-lp---the-foundation)